electric-sql/electric/CONTRIBUTING.md

 ## Contributor Guidelines

-Please read the guideance below about what to do if you:
+Please read the guidance below about what to do if you:

 - [found a bug](#did-you-find-a-bug)
 - [fixed a bug](#did-you-write-a-patch-that-fixes-a-bug)